stevenhvtran/kv-store/README.md

 2. Run the development server with `docker-compose up -d`
 3. View logs with `docker logs <container name>`
 4. To spin down the container do `docker-compose down`

+## Kubernetes
+- Checkout into the `kubernetes` branch to see a more stripped down version of the app that uses it
+- View the `README.md` file in the branch to see specific instructions